Increasing Audiobook Engagement 150% Through Native Playback Design

 Feature choices and tradeoffs

-Next, I partnered with engineering to validate feasibility and turn my research-backed feature list (about 15 items) into an MVP we could realistically ship.
-I led an impact vs. effort exercise with both engineering teams to weigh user value against backend complexity, then used that framework to define scope and make tradeoffs explicit.
+Next, I partnered with engineering to validate feasibility and turn my research-backed feature list into an MVP we could realistically ship.
+I led an impact vs. effort exercise with both iOS and Android engineering teams to weigh user value against backend complexity, then used that framework to define scope and make tradeoffs explicit.

 Strategic Feature Prioritization